Keep on Top of Your Trades with the iExposure Indicator

 Many indicators are used to analyse the state of the market and make trading decisions based on that analysis.
 Though this kind of analysis is very important, and is a key part in gaining an edge when entering a trade, it is not the be-all and end-all of trading.
-Novice traders often focus on the decision-making process behind opening a trade to the exclusion of other important areas of trading.
+Novice traders often focus on the decision-making process behind opening a trade, to the exclusion of other important areas of trading.

 A vital, but often overlooked part of trading, for example, is the art of position management.
-Keeping a close eye on any positions you have open and making sure that losses are still at manageable levels, is a basic but essential part of trading.
+Keeping a close eye on any positions you have open and making sure that losses are still at manageable levels is a basic but essential part of trading.
 If you don't take the trouble to properly oversee your open trades, you are very likely to fail to cut adverse positions in a timely manner.

 It makes sense, therefore, to have a tool that aids you in keeping a close eye on what kind of shape your trading account is in.
-This can aid you in practising good Risk Management and maintaining firm trading discipline.
+This can aid you in practising good risk management and maintaining firm trading discipline.
 MetaTrader 4 contains such a tool to help you gain an easy oversight of your open positions.
 It's called the iExposure Indicator, and this article will take a look at how it operates.

 The description of iExposure as an indicator is perhaps a bit of a misnomer, as in reality it doesn't serve a function as a technical analysis indicator.
-It's more of a graphical application, effectively a window on the platform that tabulates your open positions and shows you vital information about those positions.
+It's more of a graphical application, effectively a window on the trading platform that tabulates your open positions, and shows you vital information about those positions.
 Let's run through some of the ways in which this tool can aid you in keeping on top of your open trades.

 How the iExposure Indicator Helps You Manage Your Positions

 Here are the main functions of the iExposure indicator:

 - Shows your combined positions in each instrument at a glance, alongside your price charts